Introduction: Why These Tools Matter...

 3. n8n

-n8n is a fair-code workflow automation tool with AI nodes for integrating LLMs, agents, and data sources in a no-code/low-code environment, supporting self-hosting.
+n8n is a fair-code workflow automation tool that integrates AI nodes for LLMs, agents, and data sources in a no-code/low-code environment.
+It's self-hostable and excels in building AI-driven automations, such as syncing CRM data with email campaigns triggered by user behavior.

 4. Ollama

-Ollama enables running large language models locally on macOS, Linux, and Windows, with an easy API and CLI for inference and model management.
+Ollama enables running large language models locally on macOS, Linux, and Windows, providing an API and CLI for inference and management.
+For instance, developers can use it to run models like Llama for offline code generation in IDEs.

 5. Hugging Face Transformers